I found a MTS4N seashell on Okinawa. What should I do?

 Hermit crabs living in our trash

-How often have you picked up an empty shell and brought it home?
+Have you ever taken an empty seashell from the beach?
 I am guilty.
 Most people don’t realize that they are taking the potential home of a hermit crab.
-If you are a shell collector, please return all unwanted shells to the coastline. #taketrashnothomes

 It’s crucial to protect these beautiful creatures for future generations.
 Hermit crabs play an essential role in the coastal ecosystem.
 Hermit crabs do not belong in cages; please leave them in their natural habitat.